Barytelphusa cunicularis

-Barytelphusa cunicularis is a common species of freshwater crab found almost all over India, excluding Northeast India.
+Barytelphusa cunicularis is a common species of freshwater crab found in India.
+It is distributed throughout the country from Himachal Pradesh in north to Kerala in south except north-east india.

 Description

 The carapace is of a dark chestnut black color, and is nearly smooth.
 The claws are of the color of the shell, but the basal joint of the first and the whole of the other legs are much paler-colored, being of a dirty testaceous brown, with very numerous small transverse black marks.

 Ecology

-Barytelphusa cunicularis builds borrows in an rectangular shape especially in the tributaries of the Godavari River in Nanded.
+Barytelphusa cunicularis is nocturnal in nature, it has been observed in small pits at the banks of rivers, lakes or reservoirs.
+It is most commonly found inhabiting rocky crevices adjoining paddy fields, streams and rivulets.
+It builds borrows in a rectangular shape.
+Observed in the tributaries of the Godavari River in Nanded, where they built mostly in river beds where small pools with boulders and rocks were available.
+They were recorded in during late winter to summer season.(December to May).

+Gut analysis of B.cunicularis showed that the species is mostly carnivorous but sometimes feeds on decaying plant matter.

+In an laboratory with individuals of B.cunicularis in air pump aerated water, it was found that the crab is omnivorous, as it was fed with dried prawns, dead trash fish and rice flakes.
+The live wild specimens collected within the Godavari river were found to eat Melanoid tuberculata, Bellamya bengalensis, Bellamya dissimilis and Taberia lineate.
+During feed, the crab was able to break the shells of these small and slow gastropods into 3-4 pieces and drag out the soft body of the molluscs using its chelate legs and feed on it.
+It was partial feeding as the body parts of gastropods were found partially remaining inside the shell due to the inability of the crab to remove out the mollusc body completely from the shells.
+Meaning that B. cunicularis prefers to feed on the gastropods as a supplementary food.

 At the edge of a pool in a seasonal streambed in Agumbe, Karnataka a crab was seen feeding on Pterocryptis wynaadensis, a species of catfish.
 It is unclear how the crab was able to catch such a large prey animal.

 In Rangana Fort, There was an observation of a crab feeding on tadpoles of Amboli leaping frog in a rocky crevice.
-Another freshwater crab in India, Ghatiana atropurpurea was also found in a pond filled with tadpoles.The occurrence of this observation and G.atropurpurea feeding on tadpoles, poses that B.cunicularis has a possible tendency to hunt tadpoles along with other freshwater crabs in India.
+Another freshwater crab in India, Ghatiana atropurpurea was also found in a pond filled with tadpoles.
+The occurrence of this observation and G.atropurpurea feeding on tadpoles, poses that B.cunicularis has a possible tendency to hunt tadpoles along with other freshwater crabs in India.